-Goldfinger Personal Injury Law has four offices.
+Goldfinger Injury Lawyers has four offices.
 Our first office opened in Toronto.
 This was followed by our second office in Peterborough.
 Our lawyers have long driven up and down a beautiful stretch of highway known has Highway #115.
 This is an Ontario Provincial Highway that connects Peterborough to Toronto by Highway 401.
 Highway 115 begins near Newcastle, and then proceeds north and ends at Highway 7 in Peterborough.

 In the summer months, many cottage goers in the Kawarthas zoom along picturesque Highway 115 driving by quaint farmer’s markets, ice cream stands, kitschy motels, burger stands; sprinkled in with a few Tim Horton’s type of restaurants.
 It’s a beautiful drive in the summer.